 Since the message may have already been opened by the user, the capability should also be able to alert relevant personnel and products— such as an administrator, security operations center, EDR or security information and event management (SIEM) — about this potential compromise for remediation or recovery.
 As interoperability gets better between products, remediation actions can be taken in real time to decrease both incident response time and the level of human effort required.

-Are Secure Email Gateways Viable in 2020?
+Are Secure Email Gateways Viable?

 As organizations move their email to the cloud and away from on-premises, Secure Email Gateways have become less reliable as a means to protect users from email-borne threats.
 This is largely due to the architecture of a Secure Email Gateway, which was originally intended for on-premises environments and was only later adapted for the cloud.